eventlet/eventlet/doc/basic_usage.rst

 Primary API
 ===========

 The design goal for Eventlet's API is simplicity and readability.
 You should be able to read its code and understand what it's doing.
-Fewer lines of code are preferred over excessively clever implementations.
-Like Python itself, there should be only one right way to do something with Eventlet!
+Fewer lines of code are preferred over excessively clever implementations.  `Like Python itself <http://www.python.org/dev/peps/pep-0020/>`_, there should be one, and only one obvious way to do it in Eventlet!

 Though Eventlet has many modules, much of the most-used stuff is accessible simply by doing ``import eventlet``